SomerEsat/ethereum-staking-guides/README.md

 This guide assumes basic knowledge of Ethereum, ETH, staking, Linux, MetaMask.
 Before you get started you will need to have your Ubuntu server instance up and running.
 For simplicity I used a VM hosted in a virtual public cloud, but a locally hosted instance is also fine.
 It will help to have the MetaMask browser extension installed and configured.
 The rest we will do along the way.
 GLHF!

 ### Step 1 - Secure Your System
 Security is important.
-This is not a comprehensive security guide, just some basic settings.
+This is not a comprehensive security guide, just some basic settings: a firewall and a user account.

 #### Configure a firewall

 Ubuntu 20.04 servers can use the default [UFW firewall](https://help.ubuntu.com/community/UFW) to restrict traffic to the server.
 We need to allow SSH, RDP, TCP port 13000, and UDP port 12000 to connect to the server.

-> TCP/13000 and UDP/12000 are [recommended](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/#incoming-p2p-connection-prerequisites) by Prysmatic Labs as incoming P2P connection prerequisites.
+> 13000/TCP and 12000/UDP are [recommended](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/#incoming-p2p-connection-prerequisites) by Prysmatic Labs as incoming P2P connection prerequisites.

 Allow OpenSSH - Allows connection to the server over SSH (port 22).
 This should already be allowed, but just to make sure: